Azure Cost Management and Billing

 September 2, 2020

 Connector for AWS in Azure Cost Management + Billing is now generally available

 Visualize and Manage your AWS costs in Azure Cost Management

 Azure Cost Management + Billing updates – August 2020

 Frequently asked questions about Azure Cost Management and Billing

 Cloudyn will be deprecated by the end of 2020.
 Existing Cloudyn features are being integrated directly into the Azure portal.
 With the exception of customers in the Cloud Solution Provider program (CSP), Cloudyn won’t be onboarding new customers.
 Cloudyn Support will remain available until it is fully deprecated.
 For more information visit, Choose between Azure Cost Management and Cloudyn.

 No, Azure Cost Management is on by default for Microsoft Enterprise Agreement and Pay-As-You-Go customers.

-Azure Cost Management should be ready for Cloud Solution Providers in the second half of 2019.
+Azure Cost Management and Billing should be ready for Cloud Solution Providers in the second half of 2019.

-Azure Cost Management includes Azure service and third-party Azure Marketplace usage, and purchases including reservations.
+Azure Cost Management and Billing includes Azure service and third-party Azure Marketplace usage, and purchases including reservations.
 All costs are based on your negotiated prices, and data is refreshed every four hours.
-Learn more about Azure Cost Management data.
+Learn more about Azure Cost Management and Billing data.